fanwosu/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 #7-print_chessboard.c is a function that prints the chessboard
 #8-print_diagsums.c is  function that prints the sum of the two diagonals of a square matrix of integers
 #100-set_string.c is a finction that sets the value of a pointer to a char
+#101-crackme_password is a function that creates a file containing the password for the crackme2 executable